vanzll/vanzll.github.io/_pages/about.md

 <span class='anchor' id='person'></span>
 # Miscellaneous
 In my spare time, I’m an **music enthusiast**.
-I’ve been playing guitar for more than 10 years and began teaching myself the piano and electronic piano at the age of 15.
-Music has always been a significant part of my life.
-During my undergraduate, I had the incredible opportunity to play in two bands: "Minor Blue" and "Major Pink."
-These moments remain some of my most cherished memories.
+I’ve been playing guitar for more than 10 years and began teaching myself the piano when I was 15.
+During my undergraduate, I played music in two bands: "Minor Blue" and "Major Pink."
 See our photos:

 <div style="display: flex; justify-content: space-between;">
   <img src='images/Major pink.jpg' alt="sym" width="33%" style="display: inline-block;">